Welcome to today's edition of the Rush 24-7 podcast.

 Fiscal responsibility, individual choice, and decentralized authority.

-But where does where does David Brooks get the idea that these are so-called values of the political center?
+But where does, where does David Brooks get the idea that these are so-called values of the political center?

-Uh they're no longer bipartisan values.
+They're no longer bipartisan values.

-Uh the the Democrats no longer even pay lip service to this thing.
+The Democrats no longer even pay lip service to this thing.

-Uh Brooks can't quite bring himself to address this.
+Brooks can't quite bring himself to address this.

-Uh, these are conservative values.
+These are conservative values.

-Uh that's that may be unfortunate.
+That may be unfortunate.

 It might be a better country if they were bipartisan values and accepted by all.

-But the fact is that the people who argue for fiscal responsibility, individual choice, and decentralized authority uh are conservatives.
+But the fact is that the people who argue for fiscal responsibility, individual choice, and decentralized authority are conservatives.

-Uh and that's why you have to that's why the only case against Obama that works is the conservative case against America.
+And that's why the only case against Obama that works is the conservative case against America.

 And you don't do that.